-- The auditor will be able to review the tax effectiveness of various accounting policies and different forms of business set up.
+- The auditor will be able to review the tax effectiveness of various accounting policies and different forms of business set up

-Phil Needham is a Senior Statutory Auditor, licensed to conduct Audits in the United Kingdom.
+Phil Needham is a Senior Statutory Auditor, registered to conduct Audits in the United Kingdom.
 We would love to discuss how we can make your audit needs work for you.
-Please contact us on 01603 720424 or firstname.lastname@example.org
+Please contact us on 01603 720424 or email@example.com

 What is an Audit?

-Hopefully we have persuaded you that an audit can be more than just an overhead expense.
-Now perhaps you may be a little more interested to know just what an audit is.
+Hopefully, we have persuaded you that an audit can be more than just an overhead expense.
+Now perhaps you maybe a little more interested to know just what an audit is.